Key Points

 Various tools on the market are good for asset discovery, finding new domains which look like yours and spotting websites with similar content to your own.
 Your team can then check if this is a company asset or not, choose whether it’s included in your vulnerability management processes, and how it is secured.
 But this requires an internal resource because the tool can’t do this for you.

-Similarly, some tools focus only on the external attack surface.
+Similarly, some tools focus only on the external attack surface (we've done a roundup of the best attack surface management tools).
 But since a common attack vector is through employee workstations, we believe attack surface management should include internal systems too.
 Here are our 3 essential features that every attack surface monitoring tool should provide:

 1. Asset discovery